augustovictor/tech-checklists/code-review/checklist-en.md

   - [ ] Say we have a function to set a value to an attribute and return true if it succeeds.
 In our program it would be wrapped in an if condition.
 However we would not tell whether we’re checking the attribute was previously set then we do something (work as an adjective).
 Or if we can assign a value successfully (work as a verb).
 A solution to that is to separate the verification(Query) from the assignment(Command).
 And wrap the command inside an if statement verifying the Query in our program.
   - [ ] It's better to throw exceptions than returning error codes.
 By returning error codes we obligate the caller to handle the error immediately.
 Also it leads to many ‘if’ statements inside the command body.
   - [ ] By using exceptions we can, in our program, wrap the statement with a try catch block and handle error separately.
-  - [ ] Extract the content of try catch blocks to functions.
+  - [ ] Extraia para funções o conteúdo de tryCatch blocks;
 </details>

 ---